AdobeDocs/commerce-operations.en/help/installation/tutorials/maintenance-mode.md

 {% include install/first-steps-cli.md %}
 In addition to the command arguments discussed here, see [Common arguments]({{ page.baseurl }}/install-gde/install/cli/install-cli-subcommands.html#instgde-cli-subcommands-common).

-## Install Magento {#instgde-cli-subcommands-maint-prereq}
+## Install the application {#instgde-cli-subcommands-maint-prereq}

-Before you use this command to enable or disable maintenance mode, you must [install the Magento software]({{ page.baseurl }}/install-gde/install/cli/install-cli-install.html).
+Before you use this command to enable or disable maintenance mode, you must [install the application]({{ page.baseurl }}/install-gde/install/cli/install-cli-install.html).

 ## Enable or disable maintenance mode {#instgde-cli-maint}

-Use the `magento maintenance` CLI command to enable or disable Magento maintenance mode.
+Use the `magento maintenance` CLI command to enable or disable maintenance mode.

 Command usage: